The Sign (Bluey): Sequel

 Speculation on an extra episode following "The Sign" was discussed among fans and by The Mary Sue, with Bloomberg News reporting on Brumm's confirmation.
+Like "Cricket" before it, "Surprise!", which was promoted by ABC Kids' social media accounts the day before, premiered on 21 April on the channel as part of a surprise release.
 Alongside a first-look image, Disney announced on 20 April 2024 that this episode, titled "Surprise!", would air the following morning on their outlets.
-"Surprise!" had already aired on the UK's CBeebies as "Something Special" in simulcast with the ABC; the latter had previously substituted its television-guide listing with a rerun as a ploy to surprise fans during its timeslot.
 The regular-length story features Bluey and Bingo playing two different games with Bandit, and an epilogue set in the near future in which a grown-up Bluey and her child pay a visit to her parents.
 In the episode, Chilli refers to the incident of almost moving house from the previous episode.
+Much like "Ghostbasket" and "The Sign", "Surprise!" was released on Disney+ the same day as its premiere on ABC Kids.